 - Is the company using its resources efficiently?

-Activity metrics such as inventory turns are designed for such questions.
+Activity metricssuch as inventory turns address such questions.

 - Are the company's funds supplied primarily by owners or by creditors?

-Leverage metrics, such as debt to asset ratio provide answers
+Leverage metrics, such as the Debt to asset ratio provide answers

-Profitability metrics such as operating margin address such questions.
+Profitability metrics such as Operating margin and Net Income address such questions.

 - What are the company's prospects for future earnings?

-Valuation metrics, e.g., price to earnings ratio deal with such questions.
+Valuation metrics, such as the Price to earnings P/E ratio deal with such questions.

-Growth metrics such as the cumulative average growth rate for sales revenues address such questions.
+Growth metrics such as the Cumulative average growth rate CAGR address such questions.